piyush121/Questions/Java/Java.md

 	* All classes that do not extend or implement some specialized classes and interfaces required by the EJB framework.

 - What are the three states of a persistent entity at a given point in time?
 	Instances may exist in one of the following three states at a given point in time:

-transient: A new instance of a a persistent class which is not associated with a Session and has no representation in the database and no identifier value is considered transient by Hibernate.
+	1. transient: A new instance of a a persistent class which is not associated with a Session and has no representation in the database and no identifier value is considered transient by Hibernate.

-persistent: You can make a transient instance persistent by associating it with a Session.
+	2. persistent: You can make a transient instance persistent by associating it with a Session.
 A persistent instance has a representation in the database, an identifier value and is associated with a Session.

-detached: Once we close the Hibernate Session, the persistent instance will become a detached instance.
+	3. detached: Once we close the Hibernate Session, the persistent instance will become a detached instance.

+- SessionFactory is a thread-safe and can be accessed by multiple threads simultaneously.
+- Session is not thread-safe.

+- What is lazy loading?
+	* Lazy loading is a technique in which objects are loaded on demand basis.
+Since Hibernate 3, lazy loading is by default, enabled so that child objects are not loaded when parent is loaded.

+- first level cache(mandatory, Session cache), second level cache(optional, configured on per-class and per collection basis, caching objects across session), query level cache

+- What are concurrency strategies?
+	* A concurrency strategy is a mediator which responsible for storing items of data in the cache and retrieving them from the cache.
+If you are going to enable a second-level cache, you will have to decide, for each persistent class and collection, which cache concurrency strategy to use.
+		1. Transactional: Use this strategy for read-mostly data where it is critical to prevent stale data in concurrent transactions,in the rare case of an update.
+		2. Read-write: Again use this strategy for read-mostly data where it is critical to prevent stale data in concurrent transactions,in the rare case of an update.
+		3. Nonstrict-read-write: This strategy makes no guarantee of consistency between the cache and the database.
+Use this strategy if data hardly ever changes and a small likelihood of stale data is not of critical concern.
+		4. Read-only: A concurrency strategy suitable for data which never changes.
+Use it for reference data only.